January 18, 2019

 In recent times, several health issues, such as antibiotic resistance and food allergies, amongst others, have been linked to strains of GMOs present in much of the food we grow and consume.

-The fundamental premise is that GM food is injected with new strains of proteins, and the testing mechanisms for these new organisms dont allow for any way to conclusively know how they will metabolize or react on consumption.
+The fundamental premise is that GM food is injected with new strains of proteins, and the testing mechanisms for these new organisms do not allow for any conclusive way to know how they will metabolize or react upon consumption.

-This form of soybean never went on to be marketed.
-But the principle remains the same and several other GM foods can, for the same reasons, still carry the risk of causing allergies.
+This form of soybean was never marketed.
+However, the principle remains the same, and several other GM foods can, for the same reasons, still pose a risk of causing allergies.

 Even in cases where none existed.